Writing by Rhys Lindmark

 Not all markets are bad.
 Money is a means.

 Markets and money can be used for good.
 Previously, they were just missing some variables.
 But now they can be “put to work” for my newly realized Bentoism needs of Future Me, Now Us, and Future Me.

 Now I can recognize when I have enough money—when I have Abundance and can be Generous.
 Greed made more sense in the past.
 But now I can use Now Me Overflow to give back.

 Also, I’m learning about my new networks for sensemaking—for propagating, curating, and synthesizing information and knowledge.
 I want to take personal responsibility for Coherent Pluralism, and build information networks that recognize this in their users.

 Finally, there are institutions that co-evolved with you, but aren’t you.
 These centralized entities were good then, but aren’t in alignment with a networked future.
 I’m excited to explore bottom-up decentralized networks for money, learning, and providing public goods.

 So, yeah.
 I thank you for the journey we’ve gone through until this point.
 I don’t reject you as a person.
-However, I do see your behavior (of the behavior of your friends) as negative for me.
+However, I do see your behavior (and the behavior of your friends) as negative for me.
 But I think there’s a path forward.

 And to Post-Cap: